gameslabbangalore-maker/website/_events/night-of-mafias.md

   - A setting designed for maximum drama, suspense, and fun

 closing: |
-  **⚡ Who killed the villagers?
-Everyone is a suspect.**
-  Will you be the sharp-eyed detective uncovering lies, or the cunning player weaving them?
+  **⚡ Will you outwit your friends, survive the accusations, and claim victory—or will you fall prey to the shadows of the night?**
   **Join us for Night of Mafias! — where deception is an art, and trust is the ultimate gamble.**
 ---